FredHutch/chromium-zfs-beegfs/README.md

 Further information and debugging can be done with the aid of BeeGFS log files on each node.
 These have been configured to reside in /var/log/beegfs-[storage,mgmtd,meta] on each server type.

+### File Management

+The scratch file system has 3 folders, delete10, delete30, delete90.
+Files are deleted when mtime, atime AND ctime are greater than 10, 30 or 90 days from the current date.
+Each folder contains a work folder per Principal Investigator with the naming convention lastname_f

+#### fs-cleaner deletes unused files

+/etc/cron.d/fs-cleaner-scratch has 3 cron jobs that execute fs-cleaner daily for delete10, delete30 and delete90 and removes older files or sends warning emails about files to be deleted. (see https://github.com/FredHutch/fs-cleaner)

+#### createPIfolders

+/etc/cron.d/new-pi-folders has 3 cron jobs that trigger createPIfolders, an internal shell script that looks for existance of AD security groups and creates folders for each PI that has a security group for accessing the posix file system